C.Suisse's Asia private bank eyes cost cuts in tough environment

 "We review our cost base, we review the investments that we have made and we are going to make in light of what we think is a relatively challenging environment for the next two years," Kreis said.

-"Without a doubt every business will be looked at very carefully and the rationalization and the efficiency measures have been taken for us in Asia-Pacific as well," he later told Reuters Insider.
+"Without a doubt every business will be looked at very carefully and the rationalisation and the efficiency measures have been taken for us in Asia-Pacific as well," he later told Reuters Insider.

 But Kreis added that even as the bank reviews costs and tries to squeeze greater efficiency from existing staff, it is still planning to hire more relationship managers.
 Credit Suisse hired 60 private bankers last year, the executive said.